 It’s important to denote the significant difference between anxiety and an anxiety disorder.
 Just because you are feeling anxious does not automatically mean you have an anxiety disorder.
 Experiencing moments of stress and fear throughout life is expected and unavoidable.
 It is only when the anxiety becomes excessive, irrational, uncontrollable, overwhelming, and crippling that one should consider seeking help.

 Equally, mental illness as a whole (meaning beyond anxiety disorders) is not necessarily someone’s personality.
 What I mean by this is that if your friend seems “flaky”, they may be struggling with social anxiety.
 If your brother is “moody”, he may have bipolar disorder.
-If your boss is “anal” about the office being tidy, they may have obsessive-compulsive disorder.
+Maybe your boss is “anal” about the office being tidy because they might have obsessive-compulsive disorder.
 If you notice certain patterns in a person’s behavior it may be worthwhile to start a conversation.

 Finally, a mental illness is just as significant as a physical illness.
 It requires monitoring and treatment.
 It can flare up or calm down.
-It can take years to present itself.
+Mental illness can take years to present itself.
 It can seriously impact a person’s day-to-day activities.
-It can occasionally lead to death.
+Unfortunately, it can occasionally lead to death.
 It’s significant, it’s common, and it’s real.